srg-imperial/GrayC/ISSTA-2023-AE/fuzzer/README.md

 Resolving deltas: 100% (3921/3921), done.
  >> Downloaded LLVM 12 and Csmith into /home/user42/.sources_12VL.Z5NTi89.tmp.
 ```
 This script downloaded the source file of llvm 12 into /home/user42//.sources_12VL.Z5NTi89.tmp.
-Your folder will have a bit different name, but with a similar pattern.
+Your folder will have a bit different name but with a similar pattern.
-Next, we need to create a folder where the fuzzer will be installed and edit few files.
+Next, we need to create a folder where the fuzzer will be installed and edit a few files.

 ## 3. Installing the GrayC

 We prepared wrapper scripts for the rest of the scripts to install several instances of the fuzzer (to fuzz in parallel).
-You may use the wrapper or run each of the script separatly.
+You may use the wrapper or run each of the scripts separately.

 ### 3.1 Quick Installation of GrayC
 To run the wrapper for GrayC: